 If you're ready to consider buying a new home, we're ready to help you make decisions, find the financing that fits your unique situation and show you how you might get an edge over other buyers.

 This overview takes you through the homebuying and mortgage experience so you know what’s to come.
-For a more detailed explanation, call an experienced PHH Mortgage loan consultant at (800) 210-8849.
+For a more detailed explanation, call an experienced PHH Mortgage loan officer at (855) 233-9749.
 We can answer any questions you have, every step of the way.

 Knowing what you can afford is an important first step on your road to home ownership.
 Key costs to consider are: